ploymahloy/ploymahloy/README.md

 ### Here's what I'm working on 👋

 - 🔭 I’m currently working on ...
-Codewars problems, Mortgage Calculator in React Typescript
+Codewars problems, React and Typescript
 - 🌱 I’m currently learning ...
 Typescript (React)
 - 👯 I’m looking to collaborate on ...
 React
 - 💬 Ask me about ...
 Music, how to be an outgoing introvert, good celiac-sensitive spots in Richmond